wr0124/wr0124/README.md

 ### Hello,

 I am **Julie (Ru WANG)**.
-I am a **data scientist**.
+I am a **AI Engineer**.

-- 🔭 I’m currently in career transition to data scientist.
+- 🔭 I’m currently in career transition to AI & Computer Vision Engineer.
 I have a PhD degree in Physics from Central China Normal University and love applying the philosophy of physics into the real-world application.
-- 🌱 I’m currently learning machine learning, deep learning...
+- 🌱 I’m currently working on YOLOv, image/video generation, model optimization and tracking models....
 - 👯 I’m looking to collaborate on data analyst, dataviz, train neural networks...
 - 🤔 I’m looking for help with a lot of skills
 - 💬 Ask me about modelling.